Quickstart for Android

 A pair of Nreal Light glasses

-Don’t have an Nreal device?
+Don't have an Nreal device?
 Sign up for the Nreal Developer Kit!
-A Testing Tool will be released with the next version of NRSDK to pilot Nreal app functions without Nreal Light glasses and computing unit.
+Or try the Emulator to pilot Nreal app functions without the Nreal Light glasses and computing unit.

-A USB-C cable to connect the Nreal computing unit to your PC
+- An USB-C cable to connect the Nreal computing unit to your PC.

 Creating a Unity Project